-Are you getting a new puppy and wondering whether or not you should crate train them?
+Are you getting a new puppy and wondering whether or not you should crate train him?
 Here’s everything you need to know.

-It can also be used when you’re away from home for a short period of time to make sure your puppy — and your home — is safe from accidents or destructive behavior.
+It can also be used when you’re away from home for a short period of time to make sure your puppy and your home are safe from accidents or destructive behavior.

 Crate training is an amazing tool to make sure your puppy gets the structure he needs to adjust to life in his new home.

-According to Semel, there are many times where having a crate-adjusted pup is going to help reduce anxiety or stress all around.
+According to Semel, there are many times when having a crate-adjusted pup is going to help reduce anxiety or stress for everyone in the home.
 Situations can include:

-1. Someone comes into your home who’s scared of dogs — like a maintenance person or plumber
+- Someone comes into your home who’s scared of dogs, like a maintenance person or plumber.

-2. Your puppy just had surgery and requires rest
+- Your puppy just had surgery and requires rest.

-3. Your puppy chews wires and you can’t keep an eye on him while you're working from home — and he knows how to escape from a playpen
+- Your puppy chews wires, and you can’t keep an eye on him while you're working from home — and he knows how to escape from a play pen.

-4. You have a pup with separation anxiety who may hurt himself when left alone
+- You have a pup with separation anxiety who may hurt himself when left alone.